Moderna Tider (album): Release and commercial performance

 Due to the high amount of pre-orders the album received, Moderna Tider would debut at number one on the Swedish albums chart on 27 March 1981, knocking Tender Turns Tuff by Mikael Rickfors off the top spot.
 It would hold the top spot of the chart for a further two weeks, before being knocked down to number two by Phil Collins' Face Value (1981) on 5 May.
 Nonetheless, Moderna Tider would remain in the top-ten until August 1981, and didn't fully drop out of the chart until November.
 In Norway, the album reached number two in June.
 By April, a month after the release of the album, it had sold 160,000 copies, and would eventually reach 390,000 sales by the end of the year, and eventually breach the 400,000 mark.
 This at the time would have been enough for Moderna Tider to be certified platinum in Sweden ten times over.
 Gessle mentioned that the success "did not even make sense", noting that the album had reached gold with its pre-orders.

-In conjuction with the release of Moderna Tider, Gyllene Tider embarked on a nationwide tour that would eventually go on to last six months in order to promote the album, starting with a performance at the folkpark in Hedemora on 13 March.
+In conjunction with the release of Moderna Tider, Gyllene Tider embarked on a nationwide tour that would eventually go on to last six months in order to promote the album, starting with a performance at the folkpark in Hedemora on 13 March.
 It was the band's second nationwide tour.
 On Valborg Eve (30 April 1981) that year, the band were scheduled to perform at the Masten stage in the small town of Kristianopel, Karlskrona.
 Although the band had expected 1,500 fans, 6,000 showed up.
 The bad weather conditions contributed to most fans waiting in their vehicles until the gates opened.
 The sudden influx of people at the gate caused one of the worst stampedes in Swedish history.
 Gunnar Apell (29), Jan-Eric Gotthardsson (20) and Eva Karlsson (18), all from Kalmar County, died from their injuries sustained in the crush.
 According to Gessle the incident was "incredibly tragic", stating that the trip back to Halmstad was "slow", with "some [band members] crying in the tour bus.
 Initially, the band wanted to cancel the remainder of the tour in honor of the dead; compromising with EMI, only the following three dates in Halmstad, Trollhättan and Vänersborg were cancelled.